urho3d/SLikeNet/readme.txt

-2. System/Depedency requirements
+2. System/Dependency requirements

 2.1 Limitations on supported OSs, build environments, and 3rd party libraries SLikeNet supports a brought variety of different compilers, OSs, build tools, and 3rd part libraries.
-We are aiming to provide a stable environment for our users to have SLikeNet build with the supported compilers/build tools/3rd party librares and run on all the supported OSs.
+We are aiming to provide a stable environment for our users to have SLikeNet build with the supported compilers/build tools/3rd party libraries and run on all the supported OSs.
 Obviously it's unfeasible to test each release with all possible combinations of compilers(-versions), on all OSs, and with all versions of the 3rd party